{user_name}

 for safe distance measurement

-Exhibition construction for the SPS fair in Nuremberg
+Exhibition stand for the SPS trade fair in Nuremberg

 Project Radar Demonstrator Icon Radar Sensor